cloudera/impyla/jenkins/README.md

+## Testing against a nightly on Cloudera internal Jenkins

 To configure a Jenkins job to test impyla, you must inject the following environment variables.
 These variables make some assumption related to Cloudera's internal CM/CDH testing.